 If you haven’t heard, Concordance is non-profit focused on reducing recidivism and they received $60 million from Wells Fargo to expand to 40 locations over the next 5 years.

-I wanted to take a moment and answer some of recurring questions I’ve been asked:
+I wanted to take a moment and answer some of the recurring questions I’ve been asked:

 Does this mean the Department of Corrections will no longer allow other re-entry programs?